ElianBelot/natural_language_inference/README.md

 * Deep Neural Network

 Each model is designed to operate on token embeddings and provide classification scores for 'entailment', 'contradiction', and 'neutral' labels.
+The models, data processing, and tokenizing are all built from scratch for educational purposes.

 <!--- Usage --><br />
 ## Usage
 Run the main script with various command-line arguments to specify the model, number of epochs, and other settings.

 ```python